KospY/BasSDK/Components/ThunderRoad/EventLinker.md

   - [Creature Event Linker](https://kospy.github.io/BasSDK/Components/ThunderRoad/CreatureEventLinker.html) for triggering events when a creature is hit, grabbed, healed, or attacks
   - [Ragdoll Part Event Linker](https://kospy.github.io/BasSDK/Components/ThunderRoad/RagdollPartEventLinker.html) for damage, grab, or touch based triggers

-[^1]: These event linkers have additional parameters in addition to choosing the trigger
+[^extras]: These event linkers have additional parameters in addition to choosing the trigger
+[^varies]: These event linkers have events which may or may not work depending on where the component reference is
-[^2]: These event linkers have entirely different trigger definition (No dropdown)
+[^unique]: These event linkers have entirely different trigger definition (No dropdown)